 Presumably named after the Elizabethan poet, Edmund Spenser.

 A development off College Road.
-So named in 1959, after a house called Stonehills which stood on the site.
+Named in 1959 after a house called Stonehills which stood on the site.

 Named in 1894 after Alessandro Stradella (c.1645-1681), an Italian composer.
 Any connection between him and the Herne Hill area, where the road is to be found, is unclear.

 The first entrance into Dulwich, travelling south from Denmark Hill, is Sunray Avenue, which leads into Red Post Hill at its southern end.
 The road is traversed halfway along by another road also called Sunray Avenue.
-So named in 1894.
+Named in 1894.

-On the north-west corner of Thurlow Park Road and Rosendale Road.
+A development on the north-west corner of Thurlow Park Road and Rosendale Road named in 1963.
 The house of that name was formerly next to Glenlea in Thurlow Park Road (not to be confused with the former Glenlea on Dulwich Common).

 Forms a triangle with Sydenham Hill and London Road, Forest Hill.